Jbleezy/BO1-Reimagined/README.md

 ## TODO:
 * Fix zombies traversing through barriers when there is board rebuilt
-* Fix Pack-a-Punch hintstring showing for other players for a frame when weapon becomes available to grab from Pack-a-Punch
 * Moon: fix sound for entering new zone playing for all players
 * Check out box glitch when grabbing a fire sale as the box is moving
 * Make cosmonaut not attracted to Gersch device after hacking Pack-a-Punch